NGX123/bash-scripts/config/misc/administration.md

             * 	```sh
                 sudo apt install samba
                 ```
-    2. **`SAMBA`** Add a group which will own the samba_dir so all users in it have access to shares inside(but only to shares that permit them with their internal permission)
+    2. **`SAMBA`** Add a group which will own the samba_dir and have all SMB users in it so all SMB users in it have access to shares inside(but only to shares that permit them with their internal permission)
         *   ```sh
             sudo groupadd `<samba-groupname>`
             ```
-    3. **`SAMBA`** Create a directory where all samba share directories will be stored and make samba group the owner for reason above
+    3. **`SAMBA`** Create a directory where all SMB share directories will be stored and make samba group the owner for reason above
         *   ```sh
             sudo mkdir -p `</path/to/samba_dir/>`
             sudo chown :`<samba-groupname>` `</path/to/samba_dir/>`